 Cameron has helped me navigate some incredibly challenging things within my relationship.
 With his help I’ve developed confidence to be a more assertive person.
 Therapy had helped me understand myself and my partner much better, in addition to implementing practices and taking action to improve a situation whereas I otherwise may feel stuck or hopeless.
 I really loved that he took the time to get to know me and my history before trying to “tell me what to do.”
 I feel like he really understands how my mind operates and therefore can give great, valuable advice, in addition to being a comforting sounding board.

 Frequently Asked Questions (FAQs)

 Is there any free online therapy?

 Although free online therapy is not readily come by, there are ways to find affordable therapy, or distance therapy that is initially free through trials ranging from 3 days to two weeks.
-Some services may even offer advice, therapy, and a simple session once, to give you an idea of what to expect, and require you to put your payment information in after the first session.
+Some free online therapy services may even offer advice, therapy, and a simple session once, to give you an idea of what to expect, and require you to put your payment information in after the first session.

 Online therapy from a qualified mental health care professional may not be standard, but there are some internet-based counseling sites that will use trained volunteers who can help with small issues deserving of couples therapy or can provide guidance, without the expertise provided by people who have gone to school for counseling or distance therapy.